shea08/shea08.github.io/street.md

 5. Flip my phone over and shoot the upward horizontal plane
 6. Flip the phone completely 90 degrees to shoot the uppermost angles
 7. Flip the phone back to the horizontal plane.
-8. Remove the phone from the mount
+8. Shoot the lowermost angled photographs
-9. Take one large step backwards
+8a.Flip the phone completely 90 degrees to shoot the lowermost angles
-10. Shoot the lowermost angled photographs
+9. Repeat steps 2-8 as required for each hotspot
-11. Repeat steps 2-10 as required for each hotspot
+10. Edit the photos in Snapseed, apply HDR effects and selective brightness
-12. Edit the photos in Snapseed, apply HDR effects and selective brightness
+11. Edit the photos in Retouch to remove unwanted stitching errors and tripod legs
-13. Edit the photos in Retouch to remove unwanted stitching errors and other problems
+12. Load into Street View app
-14. Load into Street View app
+13. Select location and edit GPS coordinates for accuracy
-14a.
-Select location and edit GPS coordinates for accuracy 14b.
-Connect points after publishing
+14. Connect points after publishing
 15. Load photos to PC for publishing to veer.tv
 16. Create interactive experience, if required
 17. Share links